Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: Settings

 \section{Settings}

 To evaluate character generation at scale, we instantiate populations across a diverse set of narrative contexts inspired by popular TV shows and movies.
 These settings, listed in Table~\ref{tab:settings}, span both realistic domains (e.g., small towns, urban neighborhoods) and fantastical domains (e.g., magical kingdoms, alien worlds).
-The split is designed to cover a wide range of cultural, geographic, and stylistic backdrops, ensuring that our analysis of behavioral diversity is not tied to a single environment but instead stress-tested across heterogeneous worlds.
-Importantly, the prompts do not allude to the original titles but instead describe the physical and social makeup of each world, allowing the model to ground its generations in setting-specific context without relying on surface-level name recognition.
+The split is designed to cover a wide range of cultural, geographic, and stylistic backdrops.
+Importantly, the prompts do not allude to the original titles but instead describe the physical and social makeup of each world which prevents the model from simply reproducing the title's characters.